arpitbbhayani/articles/blogs/fsm.md

 In the function invocations above we see how we could keep on sending the text to the coroutine and it continues to spit out if it found the given substring `users/created` in the text.
 This ability of coroutine to pause the execution and accept input on the fly helps us model FSM in a very intuitive way.

 # Building a Finite State Machine
-A Finite State Machine contains a finite number of states, transition function, inputs, the initial state and end state.
-The machine at a point in time is in one of the finite states and upon receiving input, it transitions to the next state as determined by the transition function.

-The way we are using states is oddly similar to how Python Coroutines work, hence we can model a state as a Python coroutine that runs an infinite loop within which it accepts the input, decides the transition and changes the current state of the FSM.
+While building FSM, the most important thing is how we model states and transition functions.
+States coult be modelled as Python Coroutines that runs an infinite loop within which they accept the input, decides the transition and changes the current state of the FSM.
+The transition function could be as simple as a bunch of `if` and `elif` statements and in a more complex FSM it could be a decision function.

 To dive into low-level details, we build an FSM for a regular expression `ab*c`.
-The FSM for the regular expression looks something like this, take note of the transitions between states.
+The FSM for the regular expression is as shown below

 ![fsm for ab*c](https://user-images.githubusercontent.com/4745789/79634655-84fe9180-8189-11ea-9b94-f9ee563394bf.png)